Branding a Small Business: How to Stand Out in an Ocean of Competition

 Whether it’s going to the gym, eating healthy, or managing our emotions, consistency is a challenge for most of us.
 Yet we know it often separates success from failure.

-This is true for branding as well.
+This is true for branding.
 While there is some debate over how many “touches” it takes to close a sale, it’s almost always more than one.

 You never know how many people who come into contact with your business today will be seeing it for the first time.
-Even if you have been repeating the same messages again and again, it will be new for many people.
+Even if you’ve been repeating the same messages again and again, it will be new for most people.

-Don’t get complacent.
-Keep sending the same message over and over.
+Keep messaging consistent.
 As time passes, more people will hear it which means you’ll be making more impressions and contacts.
-Before you know it, you will be making more sales too.
+Before you know it, you’ll be making more sales too.

 Branding your small business will help you stand out, get noticed, and win more sales.
 It will give you an advantage over your competitors because they probably aren’t doing it.